CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 > **TIP:** It's always worth checking the [Azure Pricing Calculator](https://azure.microsoft.com/en-gb/pricing/calculator/) or the relevant [Azure Pricing Page](https://azure.microsoft.com/en-gb/pricing/details/app-service/static/) for the latest and greatest pricing details, as it can change over time!

 Now we have the service tiers / pricing thoughts out of the way, let's go ahead and take a look at the creation experience.
-Remember how I mentioned that Azure Static Web Apps makes it a significantly easier experience to deploy our static websites earlier?
+Remember how I mentioned that Azure Static Web Apps makes it a significantly easier experience to deploy our static sites earlier?
 I meant it.
 First off, we'll find the usual details that we'd expect to see, including pricing tier, region to host the application, etc.

 ![Screenshot of the Azure Static Web Apps creation process - part 1](/img/blog/static-webapps-general-availability/static-webapp-portal-create1.png)